 What Might Teacher Wisdom Add?

 Where are you relying on “science” when teachers already have the wisdom?
-Where are we investing time and energy and resources to discover things that educator wisdom already can tell us?
+Where are we investing time and energy and resources to discover things that educator wisdom can already tell us?
 Are you purchasing assessments or repeatedly giving sample state assessments when your teachers might already have faster, wiser ways that then release more time for planning instruction?

 “On your whiteboards, draw a circle.
 Divide that circle into two equal parts.
 Now divide one of those equal parts into two equal parts.
 Write a fraction to name the value of one of the smallest parts.”